Does Your Child Qualify for Free School Meals or the Early Years Pupil Premium?

 Further information can also be found on the main LBWF website or by calling 020 8496 3000.

 If you would like help with applying for free school meals Miss Ewa is available in school on Wednesday mornings or Chantel Etheve in the office will be able to assist.

-A copy of the Questionnaire, Application form is attached for you to download.
+A copy of the Application Form is attached for you to download.